wp-plugins/import-to-photo-gallery-from-nextgen-gallery/readme.txt

 Settings

-Select the data you plan to import.
-Start with galleries and albums.
+Select the NextGen data you plan to import.
+The import process should start with NextGen galleries and albums.
+Only after that you should proceed with import of related data.

-*   Galleries.
+Galleries.
 Select the gallery(ies) to import from NextGen.
 Use the checkbox to mark the galleries.
-*   Albums.
+Albums.
 Select the album(s) to import from NexGen.
 Use the checkbox to mark the albums.
-*   Import Comments.
-Choose whether to import the comments related to the imported galleries/albums or not.
+Import Comments.
+Choose whether to import the comments related to the imported NextGen galleries/albums or not.
+Note that you should select the NextGen gallery/album and only after select to import the comments.
-*   Import Tags.
+Import Tags.
 Choose whether to import the tags from NextGen or not.
 Tags will be used with the Photo Gallery Tag Cloud widgets.
+Note that you should select the NextGen gallery/album and only after select to import the tags.

+When the NextGen data is imported, a success message will be displayed and the NextGen albums/galleries and related data will be added to the Photo Gallery plugin.